Infrastructure projects

 To dredge within the Pumicestone Passage at Golden Beach council obtained federal government approval permits.

-Approximately 300m of seawall, a boat ramp, a section of the coastal footpath and beach access will be upgraded along the Golden Beach foreshore over the coming years.
+Approximately 300m of seawall, a boat ramp, a section of the coastal footpath and beach access is being upgraded along the Golden Beach foreshore over the coming years.

 Council is working with the community to develop a landscape plan for Lake Weyba foreshore park.